cozy/cozy-client/docs/api/cozy-stack-client.md

 ## makeKeyFromPartialFilter ⇒ <code>string</code>
 Process a partial filter to generate a string key

+/!\ Warning: this method is similar to cozy-pouch-link mango.makeKeyFromPartialFilter() If you edit this method, please check if the change is also needed in mango file

 **Kind**: global constant
 **Returns**: <code>string</code> - - The string key of the processed partial filter